wrench-project/wrench/doc/wrench_102.md

 You may note some difference between the above code  and that in `examples/basic-examples/bare-metal-bag-of-tasks/TwoTasksAtATimeWMS.cpp`.
 This is for clarity purposes, and especially because we have not yet explained  how  WRENCH does message logging.
-See [an upcoming section about logging](@ref wrench-102-WMS-logging).
+See [an upcoming section about logging](@ref wrench-102-controller-logging).

 While the above callbacks are convenient, sometimes it is desirable to do things more manually.
-That is, wait for an event and then  process it in the code of the main loop of the WMS rather than in a callback member function.
+That is, wait for an event and then  process it in the code of the main loop of the execution controller rather than in a callback member function.
 This is done by calling the `wrench::waitForNextEvent()` member function.
-For instance, the WMS in `examples/basic-examples/bare-metal-data-movement/DataMovementWMS.cpp` does it as:
+For instance, the execution controller in `examples/basic-examples/bare-metal-data-movement/DataMovementWMS.cpp` does it as: